Tenderly/tenderly-metamask-snap-simulate-asset-changes/README.md

 # Introduction

-The Tenderly MetaMask snap project is an innovative collaboration that merges the robust simulation capabilities of Tenderly with the extensive features of MetaMask Snaps.
+The Tenderly Simulate Asset Changes Snap is an innovative collaboration that merges the robust simulation capabilities of Tenderly with the extensive features of MetaMask Snaps.
 Our main objective is to augment the transparency and visibility of dApp contract calls, giving users a comprehensive overview before they confirm a transaction.

 Upon setting up a transaction, the user is presented with the following data points to assist in making an informed decision: